 It does not matter whether there are limitations (from laws, rules, customs, etc.) on the decision or not; as long as the process of decision making occurs freely without interference, it is free will.
 Thus, in this sense, we always have free will, even if we have to decide according to the laws, rules, customs, etc. that we do not like.
 Also, it does not matter whether the conscious perception of making the decision is the cause of the decision or not; as long as the process of decision making occurs freely without interference, it is free will.
 Thus, in this sense, we always have free will, even if our decision is made unconsciously.
 Likewise, it does not matter whether the process of making a decision is deterministic by nature (or something else) or not; as long as the process of decision making occurs freely without interference, it is free will.
 Thus, in this sense, we always have free will, even if our decision is predetermined by nature (or something else).

-Socially, therefore, criminals who act by themselves (not under interference from psychoactive drugs, cerebral pathological conditions, magnetic stimulation, etc.), have free will in this sense – that they have freedom to choose what they consider most suitable for them, weighing all the relevant factors and without interference on their decision making processes – and can be justly held responsible for their criminal acts.
+Socially, therefore, criminals who act by themselves (not under interference from psychoactive drugs, cerebral pathological conditions, magnetic stimulation, etc.), have free will in this sense – that they have the freedom to choose what they consider most suitable for them, weighing all the relevant factors and without interference on their decision making processes – and can justly be held responsible for their criminal acts.
 And it is the duty of the society to prevent future criminal acts by discouraging potential criminals with proper laws and punishments, which act as deterring factors (the non-physical factors in 12.2.b above) in the process of making a decision.

 12.4.
 Is free will predetermined?

 Is free will predetermined?
-If free will is not predetermined, it will not be known in advance by any means what it will be and it will be unpredictable.
+If free will is not predetermined, it will not be known in advance by any means what it will be and will be unpredictable.
 This means that the will is not fixed either definitely or in some limited probability before we generate it.
 Yet, in reality, it seems that our wills are already fixed or limited before we produce them.
 When we go for shopping, we never or rarely buy things we do not want or need – we always buy similar things with similar color, style, brand, etc. to what we used to buy.
 Our family or our close friends may even know in advance what we will buy when we go out for shopping.
 So, our wills must already have been fixed definitely or in some limited probability even before we create them.
-This can be similarly said for other activities – eating, listening to music, talking, dressing, etc. A waiter in our favorite restaurant smiles knowingly when we seat ourselves and offers us our favorite menu.
+This can similarly be said for other activities – eating, listening to music, talking, dressing, etc. A waiter in our favorite restaurant smiles knowingly when we seat ourselves and offers us our favorite menu.
 A music shopkeeper eagerly advises the new album that is of our favorite genre when we walk into his shop.
 Our close friend speaks aloud what we are about to say when we just move our lips.
 This kind of pre-fixed wills is true not only in wills that are related to our habits or preferences but also in other situations: a mother seeing her beloved child in danger is certain to decide to rescue her child, a woman offered a marriage from her loved boyfriend is likely to say yes, a man threatened with a danger that will end his life will definitely try to escape, etc. Thus, it is evident that our wills are not unlimitedly possible but already fixed definitely or in some limited probability by the nature of our minds: our preferences, our habits, our instincts, etc.: we are always restricted to decide in accordance with our preferences, our habits, our instincts, etc. And because our preferences, habits, instincts, etc. are limited, our decisions and our wills are limited.
-Thus, behaviorally, we do not have free will in the sense that it is not predetermined and is unpredictable.
+Thus, behaviorally, we do not have free will in the sense that it is not predetermined and is unlimited and unpredictable.